In the Early Years Foundation Stage at Suffolks primary School, our aims are to:

 - provide a happy, caring, safe and secure environment for learning to flourish

-- plan learning experiences that meet the individual needs and interests of the children through an appropriate balance of adult led and child initiated opportunities
+- provide learning experiences that meet the individual needs and interests of the children

 - support children to become competent and confident